 - It’s Your Choice!
 Decisions That Will Change Your Life was released in 2010.

-- Is a member of the Arizona Coalition Against Domestic Violence
+- Served as a member of the Arizona Coalition Against Domestic Violence

-- Is a member of the Verde Valley Domestic Violence Task Force
+- Served as a member of the Verde Valley Domestic Violence Task Force

 - Served on the Board of Directors for Let Go, Let Peace Come In for two years, after which she received emeritus status.